pockypoem/datastructures-algorithms-in-nutshell/algo-ds-cpp/README.md

-This is folder to share what i have learned about algorithms and data structures in C++
+This folder contains what I have learned about algorithms and data structures in C++

 ------------------------------
 Guides: